Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Speedup technique for algorithms on in the CONGEST model

 A key property of the above process, which constitutes its correctness, is provided in the next lemma.

-\begin{lem} After each phase $i = 1,2,...,k/2$, for each pair of vertices $v,u$ in $G$ at distance $k$ one from another, there exists a vertex $z$ at distance $k/2 - i$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation for $u$. \end{lem} \begin{proof} Let $(v = v_0,v_1,v_2,...,v_k = u)$ be a path of length $k$ between $v$ and $u$.
+\begin{lem} After each phase $i = 1,2,...,k/2$, for each pair of vertices $v,u$ in $G$ at distance $k$ one from another, there exists a vertex $z$ at distance $k/2 - i$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation of an aggregation function on $u$. \end{lem} \begin{proof} Let $(v = v_0,v_1,v_2,...,v_k = u)$ be a path of length $k$ between $v$ and $u$.
 The proof is by induction on $i$. \\ {\bf Base ($i = 1$):} Just before the beginning of the convergecast stage, the vertex $v_{k/2}$ applies the aggregation function on its $k/2$-hop-neighborhood.
-Thus the result of these applications for $v$ includes a function invocation for $v_k = u$, who is at distance $k/2$ from $v_{k/2}$.
+Thus the result of these applications for $v$ includes a function invocation on $v_k = u$, who is at distance $k/2$ from $v_{k/2}$.
 This information is sent by $v_{k/2}$ to $v_{k/2 -1}$ in the first phase.
-Hence, there exists a vertex $z = v_{k/2 -1}$ at distance $k/2 - 1$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation for $u = v_k$.\\ {\bf Step:} Suppose that after $i-1$ phases there exists a vertex $z$ at distance $k/2 - (i - 1)$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation for $u$.
+Hence, there exists a vertex $z = v_{k/2 -1}$ at distance $k/2 - 1$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation on $u = v_k$.\\ {\bf Step:} Suppose that after $i-1$ phases there exists a vertex $z$ at distance $k/2 - (i - 1)$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation on $u$.
 Moreover, suppose that $z = v_{k/2 - (i - 1) }$.
 In the next phase $i$, this result is sent to all neighbors of $z$, including $v_{k/2 - i}$.
-Hence, there exists a vertex $z = v_{k/2 -i}$ at distance $k/2 - i$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation for $u = v_k$. \end{proof}
+Hence, there exists a vertex $z = v_{k/2 -i}$ at distance $k/2 - i$ from $v$ whose result of applications of the aggregation functions until this stage includes an invocation on $u = v_k$. \end{proof}

 The above lemma shows that after $i$ phases of the convergecast stage the $(k/2 -i)$-hop-neighborhood of each vertex $v$ contains all needed information for $v$ about its $k$-hop neighborhood.
 Indeed for any vertex $u$ of distance up to $k$ from $v$ there is a vertex at distance $(k/2 -i)$ from $v$ who holds a result of a series of applications of the aggregation functions, one of which is an invocation for $v$ on $u$.
 Thus after $k/2$ phases each vertex $v \in V$ holds the result of invocations of the aggregation functions for all vertices in its $k$-hop-neighborhood.
 The number of rounds of each phase $i = 1,2,...,k/2$ is $O(\log |A| \cdot \Delta^{k/2 + 1 -i})$.